wrapgenius/wrapgenius.github.io/_posts/2019-09-02-Exploring-Matchup_Value.md

 plt.legend(['Playoff Appearances', 'Division Wins', 'Wildcard Wins']);
 plt.title(nudge_team+' Playoff Probabilities');
 print("""
-    Toronto's playoff odds rise {0:0.0f}%, from {1:.2f} to {2:.2f}, which is roughly similar to the odds of winning the division, which rise from {3:.2f} to {4:.2f}.
-    Wildcard appearances, on the other hand, decrease as more divisions are won, which is the result of both the extra beating on wildcard contenders like Baltimore, as well as the decrease in strength of Toronto as an opponent outside of their division.
+    Toronto's playoff odds rise {0:0.0f}%, from {1:.2f} to {2:.2f}.
+Wildcard appearances, on the other hand, decrease as more divisions are won, which is exacerbated by both the extra beating on wildcard contenders like Baltimore, as well as the decrease in strength of Toronto as an opponent outside of their division.
-    """.format((y_playoff_appearance[-1]-y_playoff_appearance[0])*100,y_playoff_appearance[0],y_playoff_appearance[-1],y_division_wins[0],y_division_wins[-1]))
+    """.format((y_playoff_appearance[-1]-y_playoff_appearance[0])*100,y_playoff_appearance[0],y_playoff_appearance[-1]))
 ```

-        Toronto's playoff odds rise 4%, from 0.51 to 0.56, which is roughly
+        Toronto's playoff odds rise 5%, from 0.51 to 0.55.
+Wildcard appearances,
-        similar to the odds of winning the division, which rise from 0.26 to 0.31.
-        Wildcard appearances, on the other hand, decrease as more divisions are won, which
+        on the other hand, decrease as more divisions are won, which is  exacerbated by both both
-        is the result of both the extra beating on wildcard contenders like Baltimore, as
+        the extra beating on wildcard contenders like Baltimore, as well as the decrease in
-        well as the decrease in strength of Toronto as an opponent outside of their division.
+        strength of Toronto as an opponent outside of their division.

 ![png](/assets/images/estimating_matchup_value_final_files/estimating_matchup_value_final_36_1.png)